rock-core/rock-and-syskit/source/workspace/os_dependencies.html.md

 installed by other workspaces.
 This speeds up bootstrapping quite a bit, as the common gem install location ensures that they have to be installed only once.

-The Gemfile and the bundler binstubs are installed in the workspace's prefix under `gems/`. `gems/bin/` is automatically added to the PATH.
+The Gemfile and the bundler binstubs are installed in [the workspace's prefix](../basics/day_to_day.html#layout) under `gems/`. `gems/bin/` is automatically added to the PATH.

-The package manager integration supports explicit version constraints, that is:
+It supports explicit version constraints, that is:

 ~~~
 package_name: